towerviewhealth/securitypolicies/source/sections/systems_access_policy.md

 * Rollout Admin: Ability to assign users to a care coordinator within a given rollout
 * TVH Admin: Privileges to assign rollout administrator access for multiple rollouts
 * System Admin: Access to production database

+Roles are assigned on the principle of least privlege.